Greekforce1821/mycp/README.md

   - Insert the following command at the end of the file (.bashrc): `export PATH=$PATH:/home/username/mycp`

-**Warning** You need to replace the username with the name you are using!
+**Warning:** You need to replace the username with the name you are using!

   - After issuing the above command, press `CTRL + O` to save, then press `ENTER`, and finally, press `CTRL + X` to exit the .bashrc file.